jurgenhaas/ansible-plugin-serverdensity/README.md

         cache='/tmp/my_sd_cache'
 ```

-You may also be interested in a [Server Dernsity Role] that I've written which in addition installs and configures the Server Density agent on your hosts and works in conjunction with this plugin as well.
+You may also be interested in the [Server Density Role] that I've written which in addition installs and configures the Server Density agent on your hosts and synchronizes your inventory with Server Density by utilizing this plugin.

 ###From the ansible script###